moorscode/ReactBundle/README.md

 # Credits

-ReactBundle is heavily inspired by the great [React On Rails](https://github.com/shakacode/react_on_rails), and uses its npm package to render React components.
+ReactBundle is heavily inspired by the great [React On Rails](https://github.com/shakacode/react_on_rails), and uses its npm package to render React components.<br>
+This project is heavily inspired by the Limenius ReactBundle project.

 The installation instructions have been adapted from [https://github.com/KnpLabs/KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle).
 Because they were great.